MikeKovarik/exifr/README.md

    * Can contain both string names and number codes (i.e. `'Make'` or `0x010f`)

 TIFF blocks automatically inherit TIFF segment settings (from `options.tiff`) as well as global settings (from `options`) unless

-`options.tiff = false` automatically disables all TIFF blocks - sets them to false as well.

-`options.tiff = true` does not automatically enable all TIFF blocks.
-Only `ifd0`, `exif` and `gps` are enabled by default.

 ##### Examples